bluerobotics/bluerobotics.github.io/wte/2-series.md

 * Silicon grease
 * 2.5mm Hex Key
+* Isopropyl alcohol

 **Steps:**

 <img src="/assets/images/tutorials/WTE/2-step-1.png" class="img-responsive" style="max-width:600px" />
 <img src="/assets/images/tutorials/WTE/2-step-2.png" class="img-responsive" style="max-width:600px" />
-1. Lubricate the two O-rings with a thin layer of silicon grease and then install into the grooves on the flange.
+1. We recommend first cleaning the o-rings and the o-ring grooves with isopropyl alcohol.
+This will ensure a good seal.
+Next, lubricate the two O-rings with a thin layer of silicon grease and then install into the grooves on the flange.
 The thin O-ring is placed in the groove in the face of the flange.

 <img src="/assets/images/tutorials/WTE/2-step-3.png" class="img-responsive" style="max-width:600px" />
 2. Attach the end cap to the flange with 6 socket cap screws.
 Gently tighten the screws so that the O-ring is compressed but not so tight as to damage the plastic.
+Do not overtighten the screws!

 <img src="/assets/images/tutorials/WTE/2-step-5.png" class="img-responsive" style="max-width:600px" />
 3. Install the vent and any necessary cable penetrators into the end-cap.